abcdmku/wizard/PRPs/wizard-syntax-updates.md

    - `prerequisites`: [] (no dependencies by default)
    - `weight`: 1 (equal weight by default)

+3. **Function Evaluation Timing**:
+   - `required`: Evaluated when checking step requirements
+   - `complete`: Evaluated when checking step completion status
+   - `weight`: Evaluated when calculating progress

-3. **Migration Strategy**: Support both old and new syntax temporarily with deprecation warnings
+4. **Migration Strategy**: Support both old and new syntax temporarily with deprecation warnings

 ## Requirements